sa-utah/sautah/_src/meetings.md

   time_start: 5:30pm
   time_end: 6:30pm
   address: 50 W 200 N St
-  notes: |-
-    St. Mary’s Episcopal Church

-    Enter on the west side of the building.
-There is another 12 step meeting that happens in another part of the building at the same time as ours, so we will be meeting in the library.
+  notes: Enter on the west side of the building.
+There is another 12 step meeting
+    that happens in another part of the building at the same time as ours, so we will be meeting in the library.
   contact_name: Javan
   contact_phone: 385-246-6592
   link_url: ''
   location: Utah
-  name: ''
+  name: St. Mary’s Episcopal Church
   contact_instructions: ''
   contact_email: ''
   link_text: ''